NASA telescope to probe long-standing solar mystery

 "Every time we look at the sun in more detail, it opens up a new window for us," said Jeffrey Newmark, IRIS program scientist at NASA headquarters in Washington, D.C.

-The telescope is scheduled to be launched aboard an Orbital Sciences Corp Pegasus rocket on Friday at 10:27 p.m.
-EDT.
+The telescope is scheduled to be launched aboard an Orbital Sciences Corp ORB.N Pegasus rocket on Friday at 10:27 p.m.
+EDT (0227 GMT Saturday).
 Pegasus is an air-launched system that is carried aloft by a modified L-1011 aircraft that will take off from Vandenberg Air Force Base in California about 55 minutes before the scheduled launch.

-The rocket is released from the belly of the plane at an altitude of about 39,000 feet so it can ignite and carry the telescope into orbit.
+The rocket is released from the belly of the plane at an altitude of about 39,000 feet (11,900 meters) so it can ignite and carry the telescope into orbit.

 IRIS, which cost about $145 million including the launch service, is designed to last for two years.